Approximate Majority With Catalytic Inputs: Catalytic Input Model Lower Bounds

 where again $S/2 \le k < S$ since $s \in \mathbb{S}_0$.
 Since by definition $p > 1/2$, it follows that $\alpha(\Phi, s) > \alpha(f, s)$ for any $f \in \mathbb{F}_S$ where $f \neq \Phi$, and for any $s \in \mathbb{S}_0$ where $f(s) \neq \Phi(s)$.
 It can similarly be shown that $\alpha(\Phi, s) > \alpha(f, s)$ for any $s \in \mathbb{S}_1$ with $f(s) \neq \Phi(s)$.
 By the definition of $\Pr[f(I) = S]$ from \eqref{pr-fi-3}, it follows that $\Pr[f(I) = M] < \Pr[\Phi(I) = M]$ for any $f \neq \Phi \in \mathcal{F}_S$, thus proving the claim. \end{proof}

-\textbf{Sample Lower Bound for \majority\ with Input Margin 1} \ We have established by Lemma~\ref{lemma:ciamlb-maj-opt} that to correctly output the input population majority, the super worker agent's error-minimizing strategy is to output the majority of its $S$ samples.
-Now the following lemma shows that when the input margin of the population is 1, this strategy requires at least $\Omega(n^2)$ samples in order to output the input population majority with probability at least $1 -n^{-c}$ for some constant $c \ge 1$.
+\paragraph*{Sample Lower Bound for Majority With Input Margin 1} We have established by Lemma~\ref{lemma:ciamlb-maj-opt} that to correctly output the input population majority, the super worker agent's error-minimizing strategy is to output the majority of its $S$ samples when the distribution over $M$ is uniform.
+Now the following lemma shows that when the input margin of the population is 1, this strategy requires at least $\Omega(n^2)$ samples in order to output the input majority with probability at least $1 -n^{-c}$ for some constant $c \ge 1$.
 The proof uses a tail bound on the Binomial distribution to show the desired trade off between the error of probability and the requisite number of samples needed to achieve this error.

 \begin{restatable}{lemma}{majsamplelb} Let $C$ be a Super CI population of $n$ agents with majority value $M$ and input margin 1, and consider an input sample string $I = \{0, 1\}^S$ obtained by a super worker agent $W$.
 Then for any $c \ge 1$, letting $\Phi(I)$ denote the sample majority of $I$, $ \Pr[\Phi(I) \neq M] \le n^{-c} $ only holds when $S \ge \Omega(n^2)$. \end{restatable}